 We know that finding accommodation is really difficult.
-Our aim is to support you to live independently in accommodation that meets your needs, is stable and affordable, and makes you feel safe.
-Where you live when you leave care will depend on your individual circumstances and needs.
-There are many living options available to you and your personal adviser will agree with you which option is suited to you best.
+We aim to support you to live independently in accommodation that meets your needs, is stable and affordable, and makes you feel safe.
+There are many options available and your personal adviser will support you to decide which option suits you best.

 We will encourage you to stay in care until you are 18.
-If you decide to leave care before turning 18 years old, we must make sure that you have somewhere suitable to live.
+If you decide to leave care sooner, we will make sure that you have somewhere suitable to live.

 You and your personal adviser will make sure that the support that you require when you leave care and the accommodation that you choose is included your Pathway Plan.